rowanmanning/jemima/README.md

 Just install with `npm install jemima` or add it to your `package.json`.

+If you use a bundler like [Browserify][browserify], then Jemima will work just fine in-browser too.

 ## Usage ##

-You can use Jemima with Node.js (JavaScript or CoffeeScript):
+You can use Jemima with JavaScript or CoffeeScript:

 ```js
 var jemima = require('jemima');